 Areas of Expertise & Civic Involvements

-Shayegh studies the interaction between climate change and economy by investigating climate policies and the economic damages from climate change.
-He is interested in the ways in which climate change impacts the economic productivity and public health.
-Shayegh constructs economic models to predict the long term impacts of climate policies such as carbon tax on global climate change.
+Shayegh studies the interaction between natural and human systems by investigating climate policies and the economic impacts of climate change.
+He is interested in the ways in which climate change interacts with economic productivity, population dynamics, and public health.
+Shayegh constructs economic models to investigate the long term impacts of climate policies such as carbon tax on global climate change.

 Shows that solar geoengineering can be used as a compliment to mitigation efforts in an optimal climate policy portfolio.
 Explains that in the case of climate tipping point, solar geoengineering can reduce the risk and provide a fast fix to the temperature increase.